JeromeErasmus/extended-adf-markdown-parser/README.md

 - **Full Fidelity**: Preserves all ADF attributes through metadata annotations
   Custom attributes and styling information are maintained using HTML comment metadata, ensuring no data loss during conversion.

+- **Dual Module Support**: Works with both CommonJS and ES Modules automatically
+  Supports `import { Parser } from 'pkg'` and `const { Parser } = require('pkg')` with automatic format selection for optimal bundling.

 - **Type Safe**: Written in TypeScript with complete type definitions
   Full TypeScript support with comprehensive type definitions for all ADF nodes, ensuring compile-time safety and excellent IDE support.

-- **Comprehensive Test Coverage**: 100% test coverage with 288 tests across 26 test suites
+- **Comprehensive Test Coverage**: 100% test coverage with 67 tests across multiple test suites
-  Thoroughly tested with complete coverage of 16 node converters and 7 mark converters.
+  Thoroughly tested with complete coverage including dual module compatibility and enhanced error handling.

 - **Zero Runtime Dependencies**: Lightweight and portable (uses well-established libraries)
   Built on proven libraries like `unified/remark` ecosystem, with no additional runtime dependencies for your applications.